thomashoneyman/purescript-halogen-realworld/README.md

 npm run serve-dev
 ```

 When you reload the application in the browser, `esbuild` will re-bundle the application using the latest compiled PureScript in the `output` directory.
-If you're using the PureScript language server, then this directory will be updated when you save files via incremental compilation.
+If you’re using the PureScript language server, then this directory will be updated when you save files via incremental compilation.

 ## Learning PureScript